mautic/user-documentation/docs/channels/emails.rst

   :width: 400
   :alt: Screenshot showing selecting email segments in Mautic

+This entry field is a multi-select which allows you to choose several segments if necessary.

 Mautic initiates the sending of these emails with a :doc:`/set_up/cron_jobs` - see section on Send Scheduled Broadcasts (e.g. segment emails) for more details on this.

 Email formats